NiNiyas/docker-restic_rclone/README.md

   - Default is `Restic Backup`.
 Optional.
 - HEALTHCHECK
   - healthchecks.io url.
 See [here](https://healthchecks.io/) for more info.
 Optional.
 No defaults.
+- HEALTHCHECKS_HEADER_KEY
+  - Header key to be used when performing healthchecks.
+Optional.
+No defaults.
+- HEALTHCHECKS_HEADER_VALUE
+  - Header value to be used when performing healthchecks.
+Optional.
+No defaults.

 ## Volume Mounts
 - /config